townofchapelhill/hospitality-python/README.md

 Create a script that can pull current listings from AirBnB and VRBO to a spreadsheet with Geo coordinates

 ### Purpose
-Permit Business Analysts would like to know more about locations and number of sort term rental units in the town.
+Business Analysts would like to know more about locations of short term rental units in the town.
 Internal use only - experimental and not for redistribution

 ### Methodology